 Let’s show you another benefit of Twitter monitoring.
-Once you start monitoring people’s public tweets, you can actually come across various interesting content ideas.
+Once you start monitoring people’s public tweets, you can find various interesting content ideas.
 This could be particularly useful for your marketing team.

-The more your content resonates with your audience’s opinions and views, the more your brand will get closer to them and they’ll be able to identify with your brand.
+The more your content resonates with your audience’s opinions and views, the more your brand will get closer to them, and they’ll be able to identify with it.

-People may talk about your brand on Twitter in all different sorts of ways.
+People may talk about your brand on Twitter in different ways.
 Expressing opinions, indirectly giving feedback, comparing you with competitors, and more.
-Any tweet mentioning your brand could essentially become a new inspiration for your next blog article, a social media post, or a YouTube video.
+Any tweet mentioning your brand could become a new inspiration for your next blog article, a social media post, or a YouTube video.

-Why not take advantage of it and make sure the content you publish is consistent with your audience’s demands?
+Why not take advantage of it and ensure your publish content is consistent with your audience’s demands?

 Product development and enhancement